Customer Education and Protection

 - Log Off from a website; do not just close the page or “X” out.

-- Secure websites have a web address that includes an "s" (https rather than http).
-If this is lacking, the site is not genuine.
-Do not log in or conduct business on the site.
+- Secure websites have a web address that includes an “s” (https rather than http).
+If this is lacking, the site may not be genuine and you should use discretion when logging in.

 - If a website displays a security monitor, verify it has the current date.
 If it does not, do not use the site; it may be a spoofed or hijacked.

 - When completing financial transactions, verify encryption and other security methods are in place, protecting your account and personal information.

 - Use quality security monitoring software on your PC that includes anti-virus, anti-malware and firewall functions.

 - Use your PC’s security features such as individual Log-In accounts.